-Before analysing the reasons why staying in abusive relationships has become a pattern for women, we need to understand her emotional nature.
+Before analyzing the reasons why staying in abusive relationships can become a pattern for some women, we need to understand their emotional state.
 Men are usually more practical compared to emotionally wired women.
-Once they feel they have found the man of their dreams, they commit themselves fully for the well-being of a romantic alliance.
+Once they feel they have found the man of their dreams, they commit themselves fully to the well-being of a romantic alliance.

-An abusive boyfriend finds this attitude convenient to mould the lady as per his wishes.
-As expected, a woman gives in to mild compromises in her life, view and even refrains from advancing her career goals.
+An abusive boyfriend finds this attitude convenient to mold his partner as per his wishes.
+As expected, a woman gives in to mild compromises in her life, and may even refrain from advancing her career goals.
 So she would choose to stay in an abusive relationship.

-Next level is marriage, which again seeks a different commitment from a woman than for a man.
-After leaving her comfort zone and all the luxuries of her world, she chooses to lead a challenging life as a married woman, adjusting in a new house and balancing her in-laws’ dynamics.
+The next stage is marriage, which again seeks a different commitment from a woman than for a man.
+After leaving her comfort zone and all the luxuries of her world, she chooses to lead a challenging life as a married woman, adjusting to a new house and balancing her in-laws’ dynamics.

 This is a flawed concept, where no matter how capable or independent she is, the expectations are always more from her to make a marriage last.
-Ideally, this should be equally applicable to both the spouses, but the expectations are still high from a married lady.
+Ideally, this should be equally applicable to both spouses but the expectations are still high from a married woman.

 Eight reasons women stay in abusive marriages or relationships

-- Societal hypocrisy: Many ladies prefer staying in an abusive relationship because of societal pressures.
+- Societal hypocrisy: Many women choose to stay in an abusive relationship because of societal pressures.
 As a result, they attune themselves to compromise in a marriage.
 But this is not a new trend.
 This unequal pattern has been there for many generations.
-Come on, haven’t we seen many instances in our real-life where a woman is laughed at or ridiculed by her husband in front of the whole family, including kids?
-This sets an unequal pattern for a future generation who just think keeping up such strange behaviour is a healthy way of life.
+Come on, haven’t we seen many instances in our lives where a woman is laughed at or ridiculed by her husband in front of the whole family, including kids?
+This sets an unequal pattern for future generations who just think keeping up with such strange behavior is a healthy way of life

 - Inequality in mindset: The inequality in relationships begins right from the structure of our wedding and marriage system.
-The girl has to change her name, and along with that she loses a part of her identity.
-Women in abusive relationships have developed a dependency of sorts on their husband, and feel hesitant to start afresh with no support whatsoever.
+The girl has to change her name, and along with that, she loses a part of her identity.
+Women in abusive relationships also have a dependency of sorts on their husbands and feel hesitant to start afresh with no support whatsoever

 - Fear: This is probably the most notable aspect of being in an abusive relationship.
-Here, the husband emotionally pulls the plugs and controls his wife’s behaviour through continuous threats of violence and harm to family members and children.
+Here, the husband or partner emotionally pulls the plugs and controls the woman’s behavior through continuous threats of violence and harm to family members and children.
 The woman, fearing the safety of her loved ones, fails to open up to any friend or family member and chooses to stay in this toxic relationship.
-She doesn’t know how to get out of a controlling relationship.
+She doesn’t know how to get out of a controlling relationship

-- Isolation: Abusers target the women emotionally and mentally through separation in domestic abuse.
-The uncertain and controlling nature of the controller causes social and familial isolation in women.
+- Isolation: Abusers target the women emotionally and mentally as a form of domestic abuse.
+The uncertain and controlling nature of the partner causes social and familial isolation in women.
 There are many instances where the victim feels embarrassed and finds it difficult to connect with her family and friends.
 In such cases, they are prone to becoming reclusive and withdrawn from those around them.
 They may stop contact with their friends and relatives

 - Feeling of low self-esteem: If a woman has been in an abusive relationship for a long time, it can eat away at her self-esteem steadily.
 A time may come when she starts doubting her self-worth so much that she starts to think that she deserves the abuse.
 Her confidence goes away, and it takes a lot of emotional healing to get rid of abusive scars on the soul